GoogleChrome/web.dev/src/site/content/en/learn-core-web-vitals/vitals-business-decision-makers/index.md

 ### Have a spring clean!

 Review plugins and widgets added to the site but no longer used and remove them if you can.
-It’s often easy to add plugins to try something out, but if you don’t end up using them make sure you remove them again or you’re unnecessarily slowing down your page.
+It's often easy to add plugins to try something out, but if you don't end up using them make sure you remove them again or you're unnecessarily slowing down your page.

 Similarly, if using a Tag Manager for marketing campaigns then make sure old campaigns are removed.
-Even if they don’t fire anymore, they still need to be downloaded on each page, compiled and then ignored.
+Even if they don't fire anymore, they still need to be downloaded on each page, compiled and then ignored.

 ### Avoid expensive widgets and plugins

 They may look nice, but is the user experience improved with them, or actually made worse?
-The Diagnose Performance Issues/Lighthouse report in PageSpeed Insights can help identify JavaScript that is having a noticeable impact on your website’s performance.
+The Diagnose Performance Issues/Lighthouse report in PageSpeed Insights can help identify JavaScript that is having a noticeable impact on your website's performance.

 Ideally limit widgets to the page it is needed on—if only using Google Map embed on contact us page, then no need to load it on every page.